juls0730/gloom/README.md

 ## License

-GLoom is licensed under the MIT License.
+GLoom is licensed under the MIT License and ever file is licensed under it unless otherwise specified.